Stranger Things 3 reviews are out: 'Best season by leaps and bounds'

 Things are about to get Strange.
 The third season of Netflix's hit series Stranger Things arrives on July 4, and while it may be a stressful summer in Hawkins, Indiana, it's looking like a great one for fans.
-The embargo for reviews lifted on Sunday, and critics began to share their opinions in publications and on social media.
+The embargo for reviews lifted on Sunday, and critics shared their opinions.

+It's what fans wanted to hear.
+CNET's own Jennifer Bisset calls season 3 "a brilliant return to form," adding that it brings the focus back to the elements that made the first season such an unexpected hit.
+"This season's sense of fun, along with its relationship drama and multiple odd pair-ups bring humor and touching moments that recall Game of Thrones at its best," she writes.

 She's not alone in calling this season the best so far.
 Randall Colburn, internet culture editor for The AV Club, calls season 3 the show's "best season by leaps and bounds."